New Student Technology Information

 myTAYLOR is your launching pad to important Taylor resources you will use throughout your Taylor career.
 First, you will need to activate your Taylor University account and set a password.
 You will receive an email from Taylor explaining the process.
 Once you have your account set up, you can log into myTAYLOR and access resources like the following:

-- Blackboard – This is our learning management system for submitting assignments, checking your grades, participating in discussion boards, and more.
+- Blackboard—Taylor’s learning management system for submitting assignments, checking your grades, participating in discussion boards, and more.

-- TOWER and My TU Degree – These are tools help you register for classes, track grades, and plan your academic career.
+- TOWER and My TU Degree—Register for classes, track grades, and plan your academic career.

-- MyFA – This is your portal for working with your financial aid at Taylor.
+- MyFA—Work with your financial aid at Taylor.

 Taylor provides TOWER Proxy to students and parents for use in accessing student records.
 Read the TOWER Proxy Page for more information.